Shopping For A Police Car In China

 Police Car Score Card: YES.

 Zhengzhou-Nissan had a booth inside too, the smallest on the show, with two cars that were almost touching.
-On the left a Dongfeng Shuaike MPV.
+On the left is a Dongfeng Shuaike MPV.
 Shuaike means handsome.
 But abroad it was known as Dongfeng Succe or Dongfeng Yumsun.
-It was based on the second generation Nissan Serena.
+It was based on the second-generation Nissan Serena.
 On the left stands a Zhengzhou-Nissan NV200.
 Both have been cop cars.

 Police Car Score Card: YES.
 Both of them.

 Those were the police cars of the 2010 China International Exhibition on Police Equipment.
-More on the other vehicles on the show, including mini tanks and the such, in a later post.
+More on the other vehicles on the show, including mini tanks and the like, in a later post.